zhinst/laboneq-applications/README.md

 To this end, the `laboneq-library` contains several elements:

-### 1-qubit tuneup
+### Supported qubit types

+- Transmon qubits

 ### Experiment library
 A library that holds basic experiment definitions.
-In the beginning, focused on transmons.
+In the beginning, focused on transmon qubits.

+- Single Qubit Gate Tune-Up

+    - Amplitude Rabi
+    - Ramsey
+    - Ramsey Parking
+    - Q Scale
+    - T1
+    - Echo

+- Signal Propagation Delay
+- Resonator spectroscopy

+    - Dispersive shift

+- State discrimination
+- Optimal integration kernels

 ### Quantum operations
 A library that defines quantum operations (such as pulses or gates) on a specific qubit.